Improve Quality in Medical Device Product Development

 5. Corrective action: CAPAs are meant to alleviate poorly designed processes and rectify issues before the completely derail projects.
 A QMS is critical this regard because it helps establish levels of quality that must be met, and triggers can be applied when they are not.

-6. Training management: Training is a critical piece of the medical device product process, and a QMS helps ensure the all processes are standardised and that reasons for them being addressed are made apparent.
+6. Training management: Training is a critical piece of the medical device product process, and a QMS helps ensure the all processes are standardized and that reasons for them being addressed are made apparent.

 7. Reporting and submission: A QMS maintains continuous record of all actions around the medical device product development, and when communication with the FDA or ISO is required, it can help to pull all necessary data and deliver for review.